MFEK/docs/README.md

 Let's consider we want to make a cursive font.
 Here is how we would proceed, according to my vision:

 * Run MFEKmetadata.
 When it gets no argument, or the argument of a non-existent directory, it assumes we want a new font.
 So, we fill out a form.
-* We then run MFEKfontview and see empty squares.
+* We then run MFEKufo and see empty squares.
 Clicking `A` launches MFEKglif with the command line `MFEKglif glyphs/A_.glif`.
   * MFEKglif calls MFEKmetadata as `MFEKmetadata metrics`.
 MFEKmetadata returns on stdout the em-size, ascender, descender, and x-height and cap-height if known based on the UFO metadata.
 MFEKglif draws guidelines.
 * We start drawing our `A`.
 We decide to make it a single stroke.
 We press Ctrl-Shift-E, and MFEKglif launches MFEKstroke, saves the state of the glyph in the undoes list, and begins monitoring `A_.glif` for changes.
 * MFEKstroke, likewise, monitors `A_.glif`.
 If written out, it changes its display.
 Perhaps auto-saving of every action can be optionally considered.
 How daring are we?
 Will our `.glif` file's `<lib>` contain undoes?
 Perhaps!
 * The user settles on a stroke and presses Stroke.
 MFEKstroke writes and exits.
 MFEKglif dutifully reads from the disk.
 * And so on for the basic Latin.
 It's come time to add an OpenType table.
 Launch `MFEKopentype`, which will build the font and use HarfBuzz to display it, and auto-update as the user writes their OpenType Layout code.
 This could be FEA, but it also could be Simon Cozens' [FEZ](https://github.com/simoncozens/fontFeatures), a higher level FEA-like syntax.
 MFEKopentype must be more conservative and only reload the font upon saving of any glyph, not every small action in MFEKglif.
 * Finally, we have something we think servicable.
-In MFEKfontview we press Generate, which calls MFEKexport.
+In MFEKufo we press Generate, which calls MFEKexport.
 We're not writing a TrueType generator here, it's a simple form that calls `fontmake` with appropriate arguments.

 Notice that while MFEK grows in size, we can offload one or more steps to FontForge/`fontmake` scripts.
 So even with only one or two programs, MFEK is immediately useful&mdash;we don't need the entire thing done to start using it in production.
 In fact, I plan to make fonts while I work on MFEK, and use less and less of FontForge over time.